Alexander Parsonage (theatre director): Career

 Parsonage is a founder and artistic director of the UK-based theatre company Finger in the Pie.
 Productions by Finger in the Pie which Parsonage has directed include Vote, Vote, Vote for Nigel Barton (2005), Cenerentola (2007), The Snow Queen (2008) and Red Hot Riding Hood (2008).
 Sweeney Todd: His Life, Times and Execution!
 (2009) a devised piece conceived and directed by Parsonage, which conceived of Todd as a silent "clown in the tradition of Buster Keaton" played at Jacksons Lane in Spring 2009 and toured to the Edinburgh Fringe Festival.
 Sweeney Todd: His Life, Times and Execution! was nominated for a Total Theatre Award for 'Best Emerging Artist/Company 2009'.

 Parsonage is also an established cabaret promoter: he has been running Finger in the Pie Cabaret Showcase in London's Madame Jojo's since February 2006.
-The event is listed as being 'London’s largest showcase of new Variety, Vaudeville and Burlesque' In 2008 Finger in the Pie Cabaret was included in Time Out's guide to 'London's Rising Talent'.
+The event is listed as being 'London's largest showcase of new Variety, Vaudeville and Burlesque' In 2008 Finger in the Pie Cabaret was included in Time Out's guide to 'London's Rising Talent'.

-In 2006 Parsonage founded the Artists Anonymous Theatre Network an organisation for fostering creative links throughout the UK theatre community.